 Official Templates Worth Downloading

-- Ready.gov Family Emergency Plan PDF — The most widely used family emergency plan template, printable and straightforward
+- Ready.gov Family Emergency Plan PDF — The most widely used template, printable and straightforward

-- FEMA CPG 101 — Comprehensive Preparedness Guide for developing and maintaining emergency operations plans (geared toward community planners but excellent for understanding the framework)
+- FEMA CPG 101 — Comprehensive Preparedness Guide for developing emergency operations plans (geared toward planners but excellent for understanding the framework)

 - Red Cross Emergency Preparedness Plan worksheets — Available at redcross.org, with versions for families, seniors, and people with disabilities

-Download any of these as a starting point, then customize using the 7-step process in this article.
-A generic template becomes powerful when you fill it with your specific hazards, your specific routes, and your family’s specific roles.
+Download any of these as a starting point, then customize using the 7 steps above.
+A generic template becomes powerful when you fill it with your hazards, your routes, and your family’s roles.

 If you’re responsible for a workplace emergency preparedness plan, the structure mirrors a family plan but requires additional rigor.
 OSHA’s Emergency Action Plan standard (29 CFR 1910.38) mandates that most employers have a written plan covering evacuation procedures, reporting procedures, and employee alarm systems.
-Beyond regulatory compliance, a strong workplace plan should include:
+Beyond compliance, a strong workplace plan includes:

-- A muster point outside the building with a headcount system for employee accountability — I’ve seen companies use simple clipboard rosters and others use badge-scan systems
+- A muster point outside the building with a headcount system — I’ve seen companies use simple clipboard rosters and others use badge-scan systems

-- Shelter-in-place protocols for hazards like chemical releases or active threats where evacuation increases risk
+- Shelter-in-place protocols for hazards where evacuation increases risk

 If your workplace doesn’t have a plan, raise it with management.
-If they do, make sure you’ve read it and know your role in it.
+If they do, make sure you’ve read it and know your role.

 Daycare and School Coordination

-- Does the facility have a shelter-in-place plan for severe weather and lockdown scenarios?
+- Does the facility have shelter-in-place and lockdown plans?

-- Where is the off-site evacuation location if the building can’t be occupied?
+- Where’s the off-site evacuation location if the building can’t be occupied?

 - How will parents be notified — text, email, phone tree, app?

-- What is the policy if a parent can’t reach the facility during an emergency?
+- What’s the policy if a parent can’t reach the facility during an emergency?

-- Who are the authorized pickup persons, and how is identity verified during a chaotic reunification?
+- Who are the authorized pickup persons, and how is identity verified during chaotic reunification?

-Make sure the facility has your current emergency contacts and that your plan accounts for picking up children during different scenarios — including when roads are compromised and you’re arriving on foot.
+Make sure the facility has your current emergency contacts and that your plan accounts for picking up children during different scenarios — including when roads are compromised.
 Designate a backup pickup person who lives closer to the school than you do.

 Here’s my challenge to you: block two hours this weekend.
 Sit down with everyone in your household.
 Work through these seven steps and produce a written document — even if it’s rough.
 A basic emergency preparedness plan written on notebook paper beats a perfect plan you never get around to creating.